 **Please Note** We are not currently accepting general submissions via email, unless you live in a part of the world where postal service is problematic or cost prohibitive.
-Again, we are not currently accepting general submissions via email, unless you live in a part of the world where postal service is problematic or cost prohibitive.

 In order to find out what our editors are looking for, it’s a good idea to read back issues of Prairie Fire before submitting your work.
 Prairie Fire publishes literary, not commercial writing.
 Check recent issues and our website for information about special submission procedures, calls for submissions, contests, or to subscribe.